Eminent folk singer Reshma remembered

-ISLAMABAD - Prominent folk singer Reshma was remembered on her 7th death anniversary today.
+Prominent folk singer Reshma was remembered on her 7th death anniversary on today, a private news channel reported on Tuesday.

+After her first hit project, she was catapulted to fame with several television appearances in the 1960s.

-Reshma went on to record songs for both Pakistani and Indian film industry.
-Some of her most memorable songs include “Laal Meri,” “Hai O Rabba Nahion Lagda Dil Mera,” “Ankhiyan Nu Rehen De,” and “Lambi Judai,” among others.
+Reshma went on to record songs for both the Pakistani and Indian film industry.
+Some of her most memorable songs include “Laal Meri”, “Hai O Rabba Nahion Lagda Dil Mera”, “Ankhiyan Nu Rehen De” and “Lambi Judai” among others.

 She died on November 3, 2013 in Lahore, Pakistan, after suffering from throat cancer for several years.